microsoft/FHIR-Converter/README.md

 ### $convert-data operation in the Azure API for FHIR

-FHIR Converter is integrated into the Azure API for FHIR to run as part of the service.
-Refer to the [$convert-data](https://github.com/microsoft/fhir-server/blob/personal/yufei/convert-data-doc/docs/ConvertDataOperation.md) documentation for using the FHIR converter in Azure API for FHIR.
+FHIR Converter is integrated into the FHIR Server for Azure to run as part of the service.
+Refer to the [$convert-data](https://github.com/microsoft/fhir-server/blob/personal/yufei/convert-data-doc/docs/ConvertDataOperation.md) documentation for using the FHIR converter in the FHIR Server for Azure.

 ### Command-line tool